 Just bring one.
 If packing one isn’t possible, use that above-mentioned Amazon Prime membership to ship one to camp so that you have it when you arrive.
 Early parts of summer can be chillllllllly, particularly in New England.

 5a) Waterproof Blanket Someone will likely spill something on or near their beds over the summer, so I always suggest a waterproof blanket (or sleeping bag) on top of your bed!

 6) Laundry Bag with Straps and Mesh Laundry Bags

 No matter who does the laundry (you or the camp), it’s best to transport it in something that’s easy to carry.
 They get heavy, so make it easier on yourself.
 I would also get one that’s solid canvas, vinyl, etc. Avoid getting mesh-style bags for your main laundry bag.

 Mesh Laundry Bags

 These are great for helping keep your laundry organized!
-Put all of your socks in one bag, underwear in the other, etc. That way it still gets washed and you have less chance of random socks and underwear going missing in the laundry.
-Plus, you can label these in the off chance they end up in another staffer’s laundry bag.
+Put all of your socks in one bag, underwear in the other, etc. That way, it still gets washed, and you have less chance of random socks and underwear going missing in the laundry.
+Plus, you can label these on the off chance they end up in another staffer’s laundry bag.
 Anything can happen in the camp laundry room!